History of Everton F.C.

 Everton Football Club have a long and complex history.
 The club's roots loosely lie with a Methodist New Connexion congregation who had a chapel on the corner of Breckfield Road North and St. Domingo Vale in Everton, Liverpool.
 Initially formed as St. Domingo FC, named after the chapel, the football team was renamed Everton in 1879 after the district of Everton.
 Since then Everton have had a successful history winning the Cup Winners' Cup, the league title nine times and the FA Cup five times.
-They were the first club to play over 100 seasons in the top flight of English football, the 2022–23 season will be their 119th.
+They were the first club to play over 100 seasons in the top flight of English football, and the 2024–25 season is their 122nd.